PedroPLCode/users-table-react/README.md

 # User Managment Table

 Sinple User Managnemt Table, fetching user data from Mock API and displays as Table.
 Simple scss styles and effective responsive design.
 Allows to dynamically filter results by user input with real-time updates.
 On big screens by name, usermane, email and phone.
-On smaller screens only by name and username.
+On smaller mobile screens only by name and username.
-Allows to display each user details in separate module.
+Allows to display each user details separate (with more informations - website and google maps address)

 ## Live link